mosayyebzadeh/datacenter-cache/README.md

 # Input Trace File Format
  * Job_ID, mapper_number, size, objectName, userName, worklodName, operation

      mapper_number should be removed and it can be anything.
 We calculate it in the simulator.

-  operation can be "Read, Write, Delete" requests.
+     operation can be "read, write, delete" requests.
 For now, only read is working correctly.

  * To Do:
- Update write and delete opertions.
+ ** Update write and delete opertions.

+ ** Clean the code

 # Usage